timomeh/tune-otd/README.md

 * `template_folder()`: Outputs the Folder of your Template for things like URL to Stylesheet and stuff.

 __Why does it iterate at the start of have_tunes()?__
-You can start with calling the newest Song out of your list and theme it a bit bigger, because it's more important, I think.
+You can start with calling the newest Song out of your list before looping them all.
+For example theme it a bit bigger, because it's more important, I think.
 Then loop through the other tunes.

 I made a first template called `schmosby`.
 It's already there, self-explanatory and has all the available functions in it.